Joe Woods (American football): Tampa Bay Buccaneers

 In 2004, Woods was hired by the Tampa Bay Buccaneers as the defensive backs coach.
 During his first two seasons with Tampa Bay, Woods coached a talented secondary led by cornerbacks Ronde Barber and Brian Kelly.
 Barber, an NFL 2000s All-Decade performer, earned first-team All-Pro recognition from the Associated Press following each of his two seasons playing for Woods.

 Minnesota Vikings

 Woods was brought to Minnesota in 2006 along with Defensive Coordinator Mike Tomlin, who worked with him as a secondary coach in Tampa Bay.
 Woods spent eight seasons coaching defensive backs in Minnesota.
-The Vikings finished among the NFL's top 10 defenses in four of his first five years with the team, capturing back-to-back NFC North Division titles from 2008 to 2009 and making an NFC Championship Game appearance following the 2009 season.
+The Vikings finished among the NFL's top 10 defenses in four of his first five years with the team, capturing NFC North Division titles from 2008 to 2009 and making an NFC Championship Game appearance following the 2009 season.

 Oakland Raiders

 Woods coached the Raiders’ defensive backs in 2014, working with veteran safety Charles Woodson, who led the team with 160 tackles (105 solo) and four interceptions in his 17th NFL season.